Report: Browns to start P.J. Walker vs. 49ers if Deshaun Watson is out

 The Cleveland Browns are dealing with a quarterback dilemma ahead of their Week 6 clash against the 5-0 San Francisco 49ers.

-Deshaun Watson reportedly did not practice Monday due to a right shoulder injury that sidelined him for Week 4, though the Browns' recent bye week still may not have supplied him enough time.
+Deshaun Watson reportedly did not practice Monday due to a right shoulder injury that sidelined him for Week 4, though the Browns' recent bye week still might not have supplied him enough time to get healthy.

 If Watson can't go on Sunday, the Browns will pivot to P.J.
-Walker over rookie Dorian Thompson-Robinson, Brad Stainbrook of The OBR reported Tuesday, citing sources.
+Walker over rookie Dorian Thompson-Robinson, The OBR's Brad Stainbrook reported Tuesday, citing sources.

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.

 The 28-year-old Walker has yet to appear in a game this season.
-Thompson-Robinson got the nod in Week 4 vs. the Baltimore Ravens, but he couldn't get anything going in the 28-3 home loss where he completed just 19 of 36 passes for 121 yards, no touchdowns and three interceptions.
-He was also sacked four times.
+Thompson-Robinson got the nod in Week 4 against the Baltimore Ravens, but he couldn't get anything going in the 28-3 home loss where he completed just 19 of 36 passes for 121 yards with no touchdown passes and three interceptions.
+He also was sacked four times.

 A product of Temple, Walker has just seven starts to his name since his first appearance as a Carolina Panther, where he played from 2020 to 2022.